 You will have several dogs in your entire life, but dogs have only had one owner their whole lives.

 So you can notice that the adult dog will start to drool around the puppy.
 Why?
 Because many people tend to cuddle the new puppy in front of an adult dog.

 Mostly you may be totally ignored him for hours.
 So it can be hurtful to your dog in a psychological way.

 When you have two dogs

 Assume you have two dogs.
-If you only cuddle and talk with one dog, it can cause to feel something like jealousness to the second dog’s mind.
+If you only cuddle and talk with one dog, it can cause you to feel something like jealousness in the second dog’s mind.

 - This can happen because not every dog is treated equally.

 Treat every dog equally.
 Otherwise, don’t own more than one.

 Suppose you brought home a new puppy.
 When you take care of the puppy, tell someone in your family to take care of the dog.